AloisSeckar/nuxt-stack/README.md

 This is a template starter for Nuxt web applicatons.
 It is being build as the setup I'd currently use to start with a new "real world" [Nuxt](https://nuxt.com/) webapp.
 It will improve and grow together with my skills.
 I also try to include **WHAT** and **WHY** comments based on my knowledge about the framework and used libraries.

-## Features
-- `pnpm` based project
-- Nuxt application framework atop Vue.js
-- Available as a standalone Nuxt layer package
-- VueUse for utility functions
-- Tailwind CSS for styling
-- NuxtImage to optimize use of images
-- nuxt/i18n for localization
-- Pinia for state management
-- Supabase or Neon DB services
-- FormKit for input forms
-- Icônes for providing SVG icons
-- ESLint via @nuxt/eslint for automatic code quality check

 ## How to use

 ### As standalone template